lifting for you

 Two identical 2-by-2-inch passport-style photos in color

-If relevant, proof of your marital status, such as a marriage or death certificate
+If relevant, proof of your marital status, such as a marriage certificate or death certificate

 If you are divorced, submit your divorce papers or annulment certificate